nicholasgonzalez1/Gun_Violence_Analysis/README.md

 My inspiration for performing this analysis stems back to my time during undergrad at the University of Florida.
 I was taking an introductory data analysis course, and as our final project, we had to analyze this specific dataset.
 At the time, I primarily used Excel to perform my analysis.
 Now having a greater understanding of other languages such as Python and R, I decided to revisit and further investigate the data.

-My primary goal with exploring the dataset is to discover hidden patterns and trends, and provide clear, meaningful visualizations of my analysis.
+My primary goal with exploring the dataset is to discover hidden patterns and trends while also providing clear and meaningful visualizations of my analysis.

 ## Built With